How to Apply

-Orientation is the first step in your process so that you can decide if this program is the right fit for you.
-This class will help you understand the eligibility requirements, application process, and your rights and responsibilities as an owner in the program.
+Orientation is the first step in the process, so buyers can decide if this program is the right fit for them.
+This class will help buyers understand the eligibility requirements, application process, and their rights and responsibilities as an owner in the program.

 Step Two: Contact a Lender

 Choose a lender, submit their required documents, and receive mortgage loan pre-approval.
 The City requires a pre-approval letter and a copy of a loan application (also known as Form 1003) as part of the program application.
 A list of lenders is on our website, though one is not limited to lenders on this list.
 If one chooses to work with a lender not familiar with the program, please direct them to the For Lenders section of our website.

 Step Three: Submit an Application

 Complete the Boulder County Homeownership Programs Common Application.
 Applicants will need to attach all required supporting documentation requested in the application.
 If it is discovered information is missing from a submitted application, this information must be provided within 30 days of the original submission date of the application.

 There are three ways to submit an application:

 1. Electronically - Online Application Portal - preferred if accessible to you!

 2. Paper Application By Mail - Attention: Homeownership Program, PO Box 791, Boulder, CO 80306